A Meta-embedding-based Ensemble Approach for ICD Coding Prediction: Related Work

-Automatic ICD coding using unstructured text data has been explored by researchers for several years whereby the full breadth of learning approaches has been considered.
-Koopman et al.~\shortcite{koopman2015automatic} utilised a multi-label classification approach and combined SVM classifiers via a hierarchical model to assign ICD codes to patient death certificates, first identifying whether the cause of death was due to cancer, then identifying the type of cancer and associated ICD code.
-Whilst the final solution performed well, there were two key limitations to the approach: the coverage of cancers included in the dataset was very imbalanced resulting in cancer types associated with rarer diseases being harder to predict and the cancer identification model was susceptible to false-positives when a patient was cited as having cancer but it was not the primary cause of death.
+Automatic ICD coding using unstructured text data has been explored by researchers for several years whereby the full breadth of learning approaches have been considered.
+Koopman et al.~\cite{koopman2015automatic} utilised a multi-label classification approach and combined SVM classifiers via a hierarchical model to assign ICD codes to patient death certificates, first identifying whether the cause of death was due to cancer, then identifying the type of cancer and associated ICD code.
+Whilst the final solution performed well, there were two key limitations to the approach.
+Firstly, the coverage of cancers included in the dataset was very imbalanced resulting in cancer types associated with rarer diseases being harder to predict.
+Secondly, the cancer identification model was susceptible to false-positives when a patient was cited as having cancer but it was not the primary cause of death.

 More recently, the scope of the problem has been extended to include multiple ICD codes and it has been addressed via multi-label methods with researchers more often utilising deep learning approaches, generally centred around CNN and LSTM based architectures.
-Mullenbach et al.~\shortcite{DBLP:conf/naacl/MullenbachWDSE18} adopted a CNN architecture with a single filter, defining a per-label attention mechanism to identify the relevant parts of the latent space.
-The CNN architecture~\cite{DBLP:conf/emnlp/Kim14} has been proven to be useful for sentence classification tasks and in this work, they empirically show that CNN is better for this task.
+Mullenbach et al.~\cite{DBLP:conf/naacl/MullenbachWDSE18} adopted a CNN architecture with a single filter, defining a per-label attention mechanism to identify the relevant parts of the latent space.
+The CNN architecture~\cite{DBLP:conf/emnlp/Kim14} has been proven to be useful for sentence classification tasks and in this work, they empirically show that CNN is better for ICD code prediction.
 The per-label attention provided a means of scanning through the entire document without limiting it to a particular segment of the data.
 This approach achieved state-of-the-results across several MIMIC datasets.
-In our approach, we use a similar architecture but instead focus on using \emph{pre-training initialization steps} and also combining structured features, along with the unstructured information.
+In our approach, we use a similar CNN-based architecture but instead focus on infusing external information via embedding vectors and combining structured features, along with the unstructured information.
 Both approaches are explained in the paper along with empirical evidence of the improved performance that our proposed approach gives.